Ricardicus/ric-script/README.md

 a: 1, b: 1, c: 1
 ================
 arg1: 14, arg2: 12, arg3: 15
-hello, the variable a has the value: 2
+hello from the shell via variable, the variable a has the value: 2 hello from the shell directly, the variable a has the value: 2 1
-1
 2
 Nu e de slut